SpiderLabs/Responder/README.txt

   Edit this file /etc/NetworkManager/NetworkManager.conf and comment the line : "dns=dnsmasq".
   Then kill dnsmasq with this command (as root): killall dnsmasq -9

-- Any rogue server can be turn off via command line, see USAGE section.
+- Any rogue server can be turn off in Responder.conf.

+- Please set a valid network interface in Responder.conf.
+Default is eth0.

-- This tool will *not* work on Windows by default.
+- This tool will *not* work on Windows.

 USAGE